nikolaprljeta/yt-wrangler/README.md

 # 📺 YouTube Wrangler

-YouTube Wrangler is a fault-tolerant, interactive YouTube downloader that makes grabbing videos easy and safe.
+YouTube Wrangler is a fault-tolerant, interactive YouTube downloader with **advanced selection interface** that makes grabbing videos easy and safe.

 ## ⚡ Features

+- **🎯 Interactive Video Selection**: Navigate with arrow keys, toggle selections with spacebar
+- **✅ Smart Defaults**: All videos pre-selected, just uncheck what you don't want
+- **📋 Visual Selection Interface**: See titles, selection status, and current position at a glance
 - **Cross-platform**: macOS, Linux, Windows/WSL
 - **Automatic yt-dlp & ffmpeg install/update**
 - **Python 3 check** with interactive install